Washington Criminal Records

 What Defines a Criminal Record in Washington?

-The amount of criminal records information presented on StateRecords.org will vary from individual to individual as well as what resources were used to collect the information because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
+The amount of criminal records information presented on StateRecords.org may vary from individual to individual.
+This is because different sources often have non-standardized state level protocols, storage classifications, requirements, organization and digitization processes.
 Criminal records in the state of Washington generally include the following subjects:

 Washington Arrest Records